junh1024/adt-fork/README.md

 Useful info
 ----
 If you're hacking/building your own decoders, if your vertical plane is irregular, say, Auro 3D 9.0, the height later takes from expected, but the ELL layer is partway between ELL & bottom to take the sound of ELL & the non-existent bottom layer.
+If you're making oA *encoders* instead, the coefficients can be very different to decoders, especially for irregular configs.
+Try to pad to regular shapes, make a decoder, then base your encoder off that.

 Tips
 ----